LiteSpeed Web Server: 5 Reasons to Make the Switch

 Next, log in to your Joomla Admin Area and go to System.
 Under the Install menu, select Extensions.

-Joomla lets you drag and drop the zip file or select it from the explorer window.
+Joomla lets you drag and drop or select the zip file from the dashboard.
 The CMS automatically extracts the files in the correct folder and sets everything up.
 In a few seconds, it will display a message telling you you’re ready to go.

 Conclusion

-Although many people prefer to stick with the traditional Apache setup, numerous tests and experiments show that some of the more modern alternatives are much faster.
-And speed is important because, in addition to improving your site’s user experience, it can also help you achieve higher search engine rankings.
+Although many people prefer to stick with the traditional Apache setup, numerous tests and experiments have shown that some modern alternatives are significantly faster.
+And speed is crucial because, in addition to improving your site’s user experience, it can also help you achieve higher search engine rankings.

-However, before you jump headlong, it pays to research the different LiteSpeed options and find the one that fits your needs the best.
-You should also see what support your hosting platform offers and familiarize yourself with the steps to install the new web server on your account.
+However, before you jump headfirst, it pays to research the different LiteSpeed options and find the one that best fits your needs.
+You should also check what support your hosting provider can offer and familiarize yourself with the steps to install the new web server on your account.

 Hopefully, the information above will help you answer some of the most important questions.